vasandrkg/ansible-oneliners/ad-hocs.md

 ```

 ### Run single ansible ad-hoc command in order host by host
-#### pay attention to trailing comma after $host, in that way ansible knows it's an inventory file
+#### Please pay attention to trailing comma after $host, in that way ansible knows it's an inventory file!
 ```sh
 for host in $(ansible-inventory --inventory inventories/all/hosts --list | grep "some_host_pattern" | awk '{print $1}' | tr -d '"|,|:' | sort | uniq);
         do